browserengineering/book/book/embeds.md

                 self.node.style.get("border-radius", "0px")[:-2])
             frame_cmds.append(DrawRRect(rect, radius, bgcolor))

+        if self.node.frame:
             self.node.frame.paint(frame_cmds)
 ```

 Note the last line, where we recursively paint the child frame.
+The
+conditional is only there to handle the (unusual) case of an iframe
+blocked due to CSP.

 Before putting those commands in the display list, though, we need to
 add a border and transform the coordinate system: